bbatsov/batsov.com/_posts/2024-02-27-m-x-reloaded-the-second-golden-age-of-emacs.md

 It was a massive step forward from the days of SourceForge and EmacsWiki, and a ton of Emacs projects were born on it.

-I rarely contributed to OSS projects before the birth of GitHub, but it was a big factor in my subsequent OSS work.
+I rarely contributed to OSS projects before the birth of GitHub, but drastically changed afterwards.
+GitHub was a big part of my OSS work and all of my projects are still hosted there.
+Its scale and reach allowed projects to connect with numerous potential contributors.
 Many of the most impactful Emacs packages in recent history were born and popularized on GitHub.[^2]

+I think it a bit ironic that a proprietary platform did so much for FOSS community, but I don't think anyone can argue with the results.
+I won't dwell much on this section, as I doubt that anything I can say about GitHub will be news to anyone.

 ### Clojure